codeinplace2020/workedExamples/README.md

 - fun (if possible)
 - short

+See `en/emc2-console` for an example of a compiled example See `examples/emc2-console` for an example of what it looks like to author an example

 ## In order to create a new worked example
 1. Make a new dir in 'examples' for your new worked example
 2. Add the following files to your worked example